thehyve/fairspace/charts/fairspace/README.md

       imagePullSecrets:
       - name: <secret-name>
     ```
-    This configuration should be added for each fairspace service (mercury, saturn), so for example:
+    This configuration should be added for each fairspace service (saturn, docs), so for example:
     ```yaml
-      mercury:
+      saturn:
         imagePullSecrets:
         - name: <secret-name>
     ```